dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 Because the anonymized records include only the timestamp of each entrance, but not the headcount inside a facility or the exit timestamp, we need a model to *estimate* traffic.

 That model would have to account for not only people who entered at a particular time (for which we use the data) but also *some proportion* of the people who entered *previously* and remained (here's where the model comes in).
 More details are explained later, but for now you should be confident that the estimates are solid.

-## Live Traffic Estimate

-Gym usage patterns are remarkably consistent.
-While UCLA Recreation doesn't provides real time information, we can fairly safely estimate – in real time – how busy a gym is based on past data.

-Right now, it's likely that
-<span class='wooden facility-name'>Wooden</span> is <span id='wooden-traffic-text'></span>, and
-<span class='bfit facility-name'>BFit</span> is <span id='bfit-traffic-text'></span>.

-> These live estimates are based on 1) time of day, and 2) day of week.
-> Take a look at the legends below to better understand the scale.
-> What if campus is not in session or gym hours are changed?
-Well, your browser doesn't know that!

 ## Choosing between Wooden and BFit